What is Sciatica and Why Seniors Are More Affected

 Daily Practice Tips for Seniors with Sciatica

-Yoga for sciatica isn’t about mastering difficult postures - it’s about creating small, mindful movements that ease pain and support healthy aging.
+Yoga for sciatica isn’t about mastering difficult postures, it’s about creating small, mindful movements that ease pain and support healthy aging.
 With patience and regular practice, seniors can experience less discomfort, more flexibility, and a greater sense of well-being.
 Even a few minutes each day can make a meaningful difference in living more comfortably.